Second Factor Management⚓︎

 NextAuth.default.hasEnabledBiometrics

-You can now toggle the biometrics state through the sfBiometricsAdd() and sfBiometricsRemove() methods respectively.
-For instance, you could display a prominent button on your app's main screen to enable biometrics have they have not yet been enabled.
-Using these APIs, it is also possible to present a toggle in your app's settings screen to allow the user to enable or disable biometrics.
+You can now toggle the biometrics state through the sfBiometricsAdd() and sfBiometricsRemove() methods, respectively.
+One way that you could use these methods is to display a prominent button on your app’s main screen to enable biometrics in case they have not yet been enabled.
+Using these APIs, it is also possible to provide a toggle button in your app’s settings screen to allow the user to enable or disable biometrics.

 Info